- Center for Agricultural Education

 The Early Childhood Center is operated by the Department of Human Development and Family Studies in the College of Applied Human Sciences.
 The purchase of the Washington School for the new CSU Early Childhood Center will allow for many benefits and improvements.

-- Scott Bioengineering Building
+- Suzanne and Walter Scott Jr. Bioengineering Building

 To be located north of Green Hall, at the corner of Laurel St. and Meridian Ave., this project will construct a three-story 105,000 gross square feet classroom and laboratory building on Main Campus.